lcrespom/angular-user-management/README.md

   alternate approach could be to implement this as a singleton service and inject it in those components that require it.

+## Tests

+To illustrate how to write tests for the components, the unit test of two components have been
+updated:

+- `app.spec.ts`: a new "should render title" test has been added, to check that the home route is displayed.
+The router is injected and told to navigate to the home route, then the welcome text of the home page is checked for presence.

+- `new-userd-form.spec.ts`: two new tests have been added.
+  - One that enters valid data, then submits the form and checks that the onSaveUser event has been emitted, and that the event contents has the user data.
+  - One that enters invalid data, then submits the form and checks that the onSaveUser event has **not** been emitted, and that the form is in an invalid state.

 ## ToDo

 - [x] Add user